A delicious, traditional macaroni salad that’s great for summer barbecues and gatherings.

 So I took a crack at it, and I think I hit the nail on the head with this one!
 You can make minor adjustments to suite your own tastes, but this is pretty darn close to the stuff you would pick up at the deli counter.
 Just minus the exorbitant amount of sodium and of course, no added sugar or other garbage!
 Just pure, whole grain goodness that tastes as good as something you would buy at the store.
 Maybe even better!

-- 1/2 lb. whole grain macaroni or elbow pasta
+- 1/2 lb. dry whole grain macaroni or elbow pasta, cooked to package directions.

 - 1/4 cup loosely packed, chopped parsley

 - 1/2 cup mayonnaise (no sugar added if store bought)

 - 2 tbsp. apple cider vinegar

 - 1/4 tsp. ground black pepper